GIfatahTH/states_rebuilder/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence/README.md

 </details>

-## Localization setup
+# Localization configuration

-There are many ways to set up the localization of the app.
-In this example we first start by defining an abstract class I18N which have tree static methods and the default strings of our app.
+There are many ways to configure the localization of the app.
+In this example we first start by defining an abstract class `I18N` which have tree static methods and the default strings of our app.

 [Refer to language_base file](lib/ui/common/localization/languages/language_base.dart)